 Some relationships are created automatically.
 For example, when you create a test for a feature, a 'covering test' relationship is formed between the test and its feature.

-You can also manually add relationships between items in the Relations tab.
+You can also manually add relationships between items.

 Open an item's details view, and select the Relations tab.

-Use the Add and Remove buttons to manually add or remove related items.
+Use the Add and Remove buttons to manually add or remove the related items.

 The following describes the Chart behaviors:

 The following describes the Viewer behaviors:

 Dependencies are the relationships between activities that determine the order in which the activities need to be performed.